-Gorillaz to bring immersive experience to industrial art space
+Gorillaz 'haunted house' to pop up in Williamsburg - amNewYork

 All we know is that for three days only, Industria, at 39 South Fifth St., will be filled with art installations, videos and music from the band’s yet-to-be released album “Humanz,” due to come out on April 28.

-The show will be open from April 21 to 23, according to sound system company Sonos, which has partnered with the virtual band to organize the event.
+The show will be open from April 21 to 23, according to home audio company Sonos, which has partnered with the virtual band to organize the event.

-Due to high demand to attend the event, the RSVP has been closed, and attendees will be admitted on a first-come, first-served basis, according to its Facebook event page.
+Due to high demand to attend the event, the free RSVP has been closed.

-The installation is named after Gorillaz' latest track "Saturnz Barz (Spirit House)," but it's unknown how much the Brooklyn Spirit House will resemble that of the song's music video.
+Though similar, the installation isn’t named after Gorillaz’ latest track “Saturnz Barz (Spirit House).”
+The Brooklyn Spirit House will give attendees a look at the band’s everyday life, a spokeswoman from Sonos said.

 The Spirit House is also slated to appear in Berlin and Amsterdam in the coming weeks, organizers said.